 I would also recommend contacting the manufacturers and requesting a color chart from each.
 This is a quick way to compare colors and find their respective equivalent.
 Thanks - Joe

-Anonymous asked: Hello-I need to repair several woodpecker holes in EIFS(Dryvit?) columns on my house.
+Anonymous said: Hello-I need to repair several woodpecker holes in EIFS(Dryvit?) columns on my house.
 I have put 'Great Stuff' in the holes.
 Is it okay to use DAP all-purpose stucco patch as the base coat to hold the fiberglass mesh tape?
 Also, I have had one contractor tell me that the EIFS has been painted and another thinks not.
 Is there a sure way to tell?
 Thank you.

 I would not use DAP stucco patch to repair the holes in your EIFS.
 The DAP product is for repairing hard coat stucco, not EIFS.
 EIFS uses a layer of EPS foam to insulate your house, so we need the base coat to be able to stick to this foam.
 All of the EIFS manufacturers have base coats that are also adhesives.
 I would recommend using one of these base coats to hold the mesh into place.
 Dryvit makes a product called RapidPatch that is made specifically for these types of repairs.
 Go to Dryvit.com and type Rapidpatch into the search function.
 The data sheet has application instructions, which will give you a step-by-step tutorial on how to patch a hole in your EIFS.